lerrigatto/ws_ansible/README.md

 ## Bootstrap
 If you have a clean debian 11 install you need to do the following in order to run all this.

-- apt update && apt install git
+- apt update && apt install git sudo
 - git clone https://github.com/lerrigatto/ws_ansible.git
 - /sbin/usermod elacava -G sudo
-- apt install $(cat bootstrap)
 - run install.sh
 - ./run_desktop.sh "--connection=local -t bitwarden"
 - run get-install-key
 - run run_desktop.sh "--connection=local"

 Known issues of this process
-- good luck getting the bitwarden CLI
-- even more luck getting the keys from bwcli
-- .local/bin not in path (install.sh)
 - ansible req python 3.8 (got 3.7)
 - must log ansible to file